bostick/tabit-file-format/description/tabit-file-format-description.md

 ### Alternate Time Regions

-`featureBitfield` from header should be bit-masked with `0b00010000` to determine if there are alternate time regions.
+`featureBitfield` from the header should be bit-masked with `0b00010000` to determine if there are Alternate Time Regions.

 If not, then skip this section.

-For each track, Alternate Time Regions are stored in a sequence of chunk2s, and can be read with this pseudo-code:
+For each track, Alternate Time Regions are stored in a sequence of Chunk2s, and can be read with this pseudo-code:
 ```
 alternateTimeRegionList = new list
 while True: